Sioux Lookout: Literature

 Peggy Sanders, awarded the Order of Canada in October 2006, is Sioux Lookout's leading literary figure.
 She was praised by the Governor-General for "bridging cultures...and building relationships between Aboriginal and non-Aboriginal communities for decades".
 She continued to note that Sanders was: "a founding member of the local anti-racism committee...and has championed literacy by founding the town's first public library."
-Patricia Ningewance Nadeau, from Lac Seul, Ontario, is on the board of directors at the Indigenous Language Institute.
-She has published a textbook on language: Talking Gookom's Language and five other books.
+Patricia Ningewance Nadeau, from the Lac Seul First Nation, is on the board of directors at the Indigenous Language Institute.
+She has published a textbook on the Ojibwe language: Talking Gookom's Language and five other books.
 She was the first editor of Wawatay News in Sioux Lookout.

 Richard Schwindt, former resident of Sioux Lookout, published a collection of short stories titled Dreams and Sioux Nights in 2003.
 Most of the characters and settings are based upon Sioux Lookout and the surrounding area.

-Phillip Neault-Pioneer is the collection of songs and stories told by Mae Carroll to her grandchildren.
+Phillip Neault-Pioneer is a collection of songs and stories told by Mae Carroll to her grandchildren.
 Her book, edited by James R. Stevens, takes place in the two railroad towns of Fort William and Sioux Lookout in pioneer times.

-The Sioux Lookout Anti-Racism Committee was a winner of the 23rd Annual Human Rights Media Awards, presented by the League for Human Rights of B'nai B'rith Canada, for "their web site which deals with the effects and strategies of dealing with issues of racism and resources and strategies to deal with instances of racism".
+The Sioux Lookout Anti-Racism Committee was a winner of the 23rd Annual Human Rights Media Awards, presented by the League for Human Rights of B'nai Brith Canada, for "their web site which deals with the effects and strategies of dealing with issues of racism and resources and strategies to deal with instances of racism".

 The town also appears as a prominent figure in the novel, The Cunning Man by Robertson Davies.

-Sioux Lookout is also a feature in Paulette Jiles' novel North Spirit: Travels Among the Cree and Ojibway Nations and Their Star Maps published in 1995 by Doubleday Canada Limited.
+Sioux Lookout is also a feature in Paulette Jiles' novel North Spirit: Travels Among the Cree and Ojibway Nations and Their Star Maps published in 1995 by Doubleday Canada.